You get two crafts in one with this Paper Mache heart and watercolour hearts decoration.

 Place the heart onto the scrap cardboard and draw around it with a sharpie.

-2. Then, cut out the cardboard heart.
+Step 2: Then, cut out the cardboard heart.
 To make the heart 3-D, screw up sheets of kitchen paper into balls and tape them to the cardboard heart with masking tape.
 Carry on until the whole heart is covered.

-Painting with the watercolor inks
+Painting with the watercolour inks

 Painting the Paper Mache Heart